|

 and opinions rank compared to other family members.
 If you're

-dominated by a false self, those subselves may claim "Their needs and mine are of equal value," rather than admit
+controlled by false selves, those subselves may claim "Their needs and mine are of equal value," rather than admit

 "My needs and opinions